5 December 2018 – 5 December 2018

 - What are the borrowing options for housing associations?
 Fiona O’Driscoll, Director, Centrus Advisors

-- The impact of reclassification on FTC – Donna Knowles, DfC
+- Diversifying funding for housing – Donna Knowles, DfC

 - Making the most of cashflow capacity – Wayne Nickels, Partner, Cunningham Coates